kgateway-dev/kgateway.io/content/docs/about/policies/httplisteneroption.md

 You cannot attach multiple HttpListenerOption resources to the same listener, *even if* they define different top-level policies.
 To add multiple policies, define them in the same HttpListenerOption resource.
 {{% /callout %}}

 In the following image, you want to attach two HttpListenerOption resources to the HTTP listener.
-One configures caching and the other one configures traffic tapping.
+One configures local rate limiting and the other one configures a CSRF policy.
 Because only one HttpListenerOption can be attached to a gateway listener via `targetRefs` at any given time, only the policy that is created first is enforced (policy 1).

 {{< reuse-image src="img/policy-ov-multiple-httplisteneroption.svg" width="800" >}}